rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 3. Create a new group
     - I recommend the name "Azure Administrators" or something similar
     - Make it a statically assigned security group
-4. Add the built-in admin account and the two break-glass accounts as members
+4. Add the built-in admin account as a member

 ## Administrative Units